 The Commission has a contract with the Department of Psychiatry at the University of California, Davis, to assess outcomes and cost savings resulting from the early psychosis programs operating in California.
 The contract could be expanded to include recruitment of the 29 active early psychosis programs for the proposed pilot study to illuminate how counties are assessing duration of untreated psychosis.
-Such a project would generate useful data and recommendations to help the Commission develop validated measurement procedures for counties to use.
+Such a project would generate useful data and recommendations to help the Commission develop validated measurement procedures for counties to use in measuring the duration of untreated mental illness.